 I love the fact that an NBA player is known for how well he plays the game and what his sexual orientation doesn't matter.

-Oh well, it sounded good.
+Oh, well, it sounded good.

-We're starting with Vicky in Reno, Nevada.
+We're starting with Vicki in Reno, Nevada.

-Hi, Vicky.
+Hi, Vicki.

 Great to have you on the program.